Sailor's Farewell – Sunderland

 Moore's Pottery 2

-This transfer, shown on a jug dated 1838, is very similar to 'Moore's Pottery 3'.
-However, note that the front of the cottage is shaded (see top right detail), and the faintly delineated path points horizontally to the left.
+On the earlier imprints from this transfer plate the front of the cottage is shaded (see top right detail), and the faintly delineated path points horizontally to the left.
+Note that there is a small scratch under the 'A' in 'Farewell'.

 - Cottage in background has no chimney, and no windows on the left, and two windows upstairs on front.
 The hill behind has a slight point.
 The footpath is very faintly delineated.